USS Chesapeake (1799): Royal Navy service and legacy

 The Royal Navy repaired Chesapeake and took her into service as HMS Chesapeake.
 She served on the Halifax station under the command of Alexander Dixie until 1814, and, in April, was sighted in the Chesapeake Bay, off the coast of Virginia's Eastern Shore.

-Later that year and under the command of George Burdett she sailed to Plymouth, England, for repairs in October of that year.
-Afterward she made a voyage to Cape Town, South Africa, until learning of the peace treaty with the United States in May 1815.
+Later that year, and under the command of George Burdett, she sailed to Plymouth, England, for repairs in October of that year.
+Afterwards she made a voyage to Cape Town, South Africa, until learning of the peace treaty with the United States in May 1815.
 Later that year a report was made concerning Chesapeakes performance in British service.
 Her captain observed that she was strongly constructed, but criticized the excessive overhang of the stern.
-He concluded that she was not a suitable ship to serve as a model for copying.
+He concluded that she was not a suitable model for copying.
 Her speed under sail was not impressive: 9 kn close-hauled and 11 kn large.

 In 1819, the Chesapeake, constructed in Portsmouth, Virginia, was sold for £500 to Joshua Holmes in Portsmouth, England, and her various components were offered for sale in the Hampshire Telegraph and Sussex Chronicle, published in Hampshire as a "very large quantity of OAK and FIR TIMBER of most excellent quality, and well worth the attention of any person."
 Large, unbroken portions of the ship were bought by John Prior to build a new watermill at Wickham, Hampshire.
 The Chesapeake Mill would play a significant role in the agricultural economy of Hampshire until it became increasingly obsolescent in the 1970s.
 After failed attempts to preserve the mill as a historical center through the early 2000s, it was given over to commercial operators and operated as an antique mall in 2021.